Writing reusable ST_DWithin macros in dbt

 {% endmacro %}

-Spatial indexes (GiST in PostGIS, clustering/search-optimized indexes in BigQuery and Snowflake) are silently bypassed when the query planner encounters implicit type casts, non-deterministic expressions, or mid-execution geometry mutations.
-To guarantee index utilization, enforce explicit type casting upstream and isolate the macro invocation from complex conditional logic.
+Spatial indexes (GiST in PostGIS, search-optimized indexes in Snowflake) are silently bypassed when the planner meets an implicit cast or a mid-query geometry mutation.
+Isolate validation in upstream CTEs so the macro invocation stays a clean, index-eligible predicate.

 WITH validated_points AS (